hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/1- Terraform Basics (HCL).md

 ### terraform plan -target

-Resource targeting in Terraform is a feature that allows you to apply changes to only a subset of your infrastructure, instead of applying the entire plan at once.
+Resource targeting in Terraform is a feature that allows you to `apply` changes to `only a subset of your infrastructure`, instead of applying the entire plan at once.

 ```hcl